Gavin-Heaver/DIG3171/distantreading.md

 ![image alt text](Voyant_visualization.png)

 ## Copilot Replies
-This was Copilot's response to showing what the most common words were
+Copilot's response to showing what the most common meaningful words were